Iam54r1n4/Gordafarid/README.md

 Gordafarid is a simple encrypted proxy server/client implementation in Go.
 Designed primarily for educational purposes, this project demonstrates how to build a basic proxy system with encryption, leveraging AEAD ciphers for secure communication.

 #### Key Points
-   - Data transfer: SOCKS5 over TCP with AEAD encryption for secure communication
+   - Implemented SOCKS5 handshake process for client-side
-   - SOCKS5: Implemented SOCKS5 handshake process
+   - Implemented SOCKS5 Username/Password authentication process for client-side
-   - SOCKS5: Implemented SOCKS5 Username/Password authentication process
+   - Implemented custom protocol named Gordafarid for client-server communication
-   - Asynchronous I/O : Efficient, non-blocking operations
+   - Utilize AEAD ciphers for data encryption
    - Configurable: Easily customizable with TOML configuration files

 ## Technical Overview